Quality care is our top priority.

 Long-term care is tailored to support people who can no longer live safely and independently at home but don’t need to be in a hospital.
 Long-term care homes offer 24/7 nursing and personal care, and full support in activities of daily living.
 Long-term care homes in Canada are regulated by provincial governments and/or their respective health authorities and must meet established standards of care.
 Rates are set by government in each province.

-What is retirement or independent living?
+What is retirement living?

 How much does long-term care cost?
 Is it affordable?